 “My experiences living and traveling abroad are a great source of inspiration for me.
 Seeing my world through the lens of another culture is at the heart of my work.
 When writing, I embrace questions, and through my pen, let the mystery propel me.”

 Caroline Simpson is the 2020 Delaware Division of Artists Established Artist in Poetry.
 She is a poet, essayist, and playwright.
 She studied playwriting at Emerson College in Boston, MA, and poetry at the Ezra Pound Center for Literature in Merano, Italy.

 Her chapbook, Choose Your Own Adventure and Other Poems, was published by Finishing Line Press in September 2018.
 Her poetry and essays have appeared in the U.S. and abroad in journals such as Rattle and Bayou.
 A collection of her poetry won Honorable Mention in Hot Street’s 2013 Emerging Writers Contest, and she is twice nominated for a Pushcart Prize in nonfiction and poetry.
 Her full-length play, “The Asymmetrical Embrace,” came from her longtime obsession with Vincent van Gogh, and was produced as a staged reading at Elliott Bay Book Company, Seattle, WA, February, 2015.

 Caroline has a M.Ed. in Curriculum & Instruction from the University of Montana.
 She taught English Language Arts at international high schools in Turkey and Spain, and developmental English at Edmonds Community College in Seattle, WA.
 Her values-based curriculum, “Exploring Personal Values to Promote Critical Thinking, Mindfulness, and Empathy,” was published in The English Journal in 2015.
-She is currently an adjunct assistant professor in the English Department at Delaware State University.
+She currently teaches high school English at The Tatnall School in Wilmington, DE.

-Caroline lives in Middletown, DE, with her daughter.
+Caroline lives in Wilmington, DE, with her daughter.
 She loves outdoor adventure, art, travel, and learning about other cultures.

 You can contact Caroline at email@example.com.